Astros vs. Guardians Player Props Betting Odds

-Oddsmakers have set player props for Jose Ramirez and others when the Houston Astros visit the Cleveland Guardians at Progressive Field on Friday at 7:10 PM ET.
+Alex Bregman and Jose Ramirez are two of the players with prop bets for the taking when the Houston Astros and the Cleveland Guardians play at Progressive Field on Saturday (at 6:10 PM ET).

 Astros vs. Guardians Game Info